byishimo1234-glitch/alu-shell/io_redirections_and_filters/README.md

-File that displays the content of /etc/passwd and /etc/hosts.
+File that displays the last ten lines of /etc/passwd.